madkins23/go-google/oauth2/README.md

 ## Caveats

-Using `plain` mode for code verifier challenge.
+* Using `plain` mode for code verifier challenge.
 Tried to implement SHA256 version but was unable to get it to work.
+* Delete any previous token files if the access scopes change during development.